-British Australian soprano Samantha Crawford was awarded the Golden Medal with Honours at the 2017 inaugural Berliner International Music Competition and The NSW Wagner Society Award for Emerging Wagner Singers.
+British Australian soprano Samantha Crawford was awarded the Golden Medal with Honours at the 2017 Berliner International Music Competition and The 2017/18 NSW Wagner Society Award for Emerging Wagner Singers.
 In 2016 she won First Prize and the President's Prize at the Wagner Society Singing Competition in London and was a Royal Philharmonic Society Chilcott Award finalist.
-Critics have praised her performances as a singer 'whose fine cut soprano brought singing of class,' (Opera), 'leading a strong a vividly characterised cast,' (The Times) and bringing 'a most complete portrayal,' to her roles (Financial Times).
+In 2018 Samantha was finalist for the inaugural Hong Kong International Operatic Singing Competition at Hong Kong City Hall, chaired by Dame Kiri Te Kanawa.
+Critics have praised her performances as a singer 'whose fine cut soprano brought singing of class,' (Opera) and bringing 'a most complete portrayal,' to her roles (Financial Times).

 Samantha graduated from the Guildhall School of Music and Drama with Distinction, where she studied with Yvonne Kenny AM as a Baroness de Turckheim Scholar.
 She is an alumna of the Wagner Bayreuth Stipendium, Britten-Pears, and Garsington Alvarez Young Artist Programmes.